FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 3. The Feature switch = 0 allows a type 4 inlet to be horizontal.
    This means the inlet exchanges flow with the grid element at the rim elevation.
-   It is best ap- plied to headwall features that are submerged below the surface of the grid.
+   It is best applied to headwall features that are submerged below the surface of the grid.
    The Feature switch = 1 if the type 4 inlet is vertical.
    This means the inlet exchanges water with the grid element at the invert elevation.
    This feature type is used when an inlet is a headwall.